JainArpit-07/PRODIGY_DS_03/README.md

 # PRODIGY_DS_03
 Third task of Prodigy InfoTech m1 Data Science intership.
 A decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.

-## Overview

-This project implements a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 The decision tree is trained on a labeled dataset containing examples of customers along with their purchase outcomes.

 ## Features